<?xml version="1.0" encoding="utf-8"?>

 <dc:title>Film on the inauguration of Australian Astronomical Observatory telescope</dc:title>

 <dc:description>Film of the unveiling of a telescope in Australia, including music and effects.
-Newsreel footage, not Royal Society copyright.
 Shows the Australian Astronomical Observatory in Sydney.
+Footage includes Prince Charles, who gave the inaguration address.
+This is newsreel footage, not Royal Society copyright, and was processed at Colorfilm, Sydney.

 <dc:date>[1974]</dc:date>